 We give higher priority for children where there is an exceptional need to attend this school and not another school.
-The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.
+The exceptional need could be for the child or parent.

+A child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.